zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	/** @internal */
 	private final function __clone() {
-		throw new GPhpThreadException("Not allowed cloning of GPhpThreadUncloneableContainer!");
+		throw new GPhpThreadException("Not allowed cloning of GPhpThreadNotCloneableContainer!");
 	}

 	/** @internal */
 	public final function serialize() {
-		throw new GPhpThreadException("Not allowed cloning of GPhpThreadUncloneableContainer!");
+		throw new GPhpThreadException("Not allowed cloning of GPhpThreadNotCloneableContainer!");
 	}

 	/** @internal */
 	public final function unserialize($data) {
-		throw new GPhpThreadException("Not allowed cloning of GPhpThreadUncloneableContainer!");
+		throw new GPhpThreadException("Not allowed cloning of GPhpThreadNotCloneableContainer!");
 	}
 } // }}}